 Of the characteristic Irish ornaments, triplets are used extensively in the introductory performance on the hammered dulcimer, and are also well suited to diatonic autoharps.
 The preceding fiddle tune makes prominent additional use of rolls.
 This is a flagship device on that instrument and several others, with significant variation in its execution from instrument to instrument and player to player.

-Billy Connolly uses an ornament specific to the autoharp on a video recording of the Scottish fiddle tune, My Own House, made on its home territory in 1985.
-I’ve included it here not just due to the proximity to ITM but also because it points from American-style melodic autoharp playing toward one that is more idiomatically Celtic.
+Billy Connolly plays melodic autoharp in a video recording of the Scottish fiddle tune, My Own House.
+It was made on its home territory in 1985 – as proximal to ITM as one can get.
 (He plays a three-key diatonic Festival Model #210, commercially released in 1983 by Oscar Schmidt specifically to facilitate melodic playing.)

 This tune can be traced back to a collection published by Patrick McDonald in 1784, as the jig John Bain’s Sister’s Wedding.
-It is notated in what remains the conventional manner, which does not indicate the rhythmic swing that characterizes Connolly’s rendition and, as already noted, Irish-Scottish style more generally.
+It is notated in what remains the conventional manner, which does not indicate the rhythmic swing that characterizes Connolly’s rendition and, as already noted, Irish and Scottish styles more generally.
 The trills in the 1784 version foreshadow the more elaborate ornamentation that is now also part of that idiom, manifested by the slurred tips heard in the video (“hammering on” discussed further here).

-The autoharp was again used as in the 1972 recording on several tracks of the album An Buachaill Dreoite, recorded in Drogheda, Co.
+An autoharp was again used for accompaniment on several tracks of the album An Buachaill Dreoite, recorded in Drogheda, Co.
 Clare, in 1992 by the Irish fiddler Joe Ryan.
 The reel Trip to Durrow provides another good illustration of intricate melodic ornamentation.
-The suitability of the autoharp for accompaniment, once more serving that function only, is demonstrated by Ryan’s compatriot Jim MacArdle (who describes the genesis of the album in a podcast).
+The autoharp is played by Ryan’s compatriot Jim MacArdle (who describes the genesis of the album in a podcast).

 In the following year, the American autoharper Karen Mueller released the album Clarity.
 This juxtaposes American and Irish tradition with the autoharp at center stage.
 Uilleann pipes are also on the recording, as heard in the set Blarney Pilgrim—Humours of Ennistymon, which she also plays solo in a live concert.